 These comprise expenditure relating to one-time charges paid to acquire spectrum rights and telecommunications licenses or access codes.
 These intangible assets are measured initially at cost and subsequently carried at cost less any accumulated amortisation and any accumulated impairment losses.
 Spectrum rights are amortised on a straight-line basis over the estimated economic useful life of 4 to 16 years.

 Brand

-The brand was acquired as part of a business combination completed in the prior financial year.
+The brand was acquired as part of a business combination.
 The brand value will be amortised over the useful life which is estimated to be 30 years.

 Customer Contracts and Customer Relationships